Xiphe/xiphe.github.io/_posts/2022-07-20-component-library-in-2022.md

 ### 🐙 Treat it as if it were open source

-I saw the greatest success when people work with a company internal library as if they were creating, contributing to, or using an open source project _(only that this one is "just" open to the whole company instead of the whole world)_.
+I saw the greatest success when people maintain, contribute and use a company internal library as if were an open source project _(only that this one is "just" open to the whole company instead of the whole world)_.

-With that in mind it comes natural to document everything properly, to be inclusive to everyone, to work with issues and pull requests, to be mindful with API changes...
-I'll go into a few of these in a more detail later.
+With that in mind it comes natural to document everything properly, to be inclusive to everyone, to work with issues and pull requests, to be mindful with API changes, etc...

 {% capture content %}